csharp-enumerables

 Avoid Modifying Collections During Iteration

-Modifying a collection while iterating over it can cause exceptions or unexpected behaviors.
-It is likely to end in 💥.
+Modifying a collection while iterating over it can cause exceptions or unexpected behavior.
+It will most likely end in 💥.

 Instead, we should create a new collection with the modified elements.